krbnite/self-driving-car-nanodegree/Term1/P1_Finding-Lane-Lines-on-the-Road/README.md

 ### Regional Masking
 At this point, we have an image with white edges sketched over a dark background.
 The question is: which edges are lane lines?
 This necessity to contextualize and properly interpret the edges is a major step from image analysis into computer vision.
 However, in our case, no black magic (or deep learning) is (yet) necessary: contextualization can be provided by considering the region in our images where the lane lines should appear.

-A trapezoid works!
+Given the camera is mounted on the dashboard, this region should be roughly constant.

 ![regional mask](./pipeline_images/img1e_edges_roi.jpg)

 ### Hough Line Segments
+In Hough space, points represent lines through Euclidean space.
+Each line in a 2D Euclidean space can be represented by two pieces of information, `rho` and `theta`.
+* `rho` is the shortest distance of the line to origin, (0,0)
+* `theta` is the angle of the line connecting those two points

+Any single point from an image can be represented by all lines through that point, and a line from an image is represented as a point.
+To identify if a given

 ![hough lines](./pipeline_images/img1f_lines.jpg)

+### The Final Image
 ![final image](./pipeline_images/img1g_final.jpg)